-- Popping or fullness in the ears, similar to a Eustachian tube dysfunction (TMJ disorder may affect the muscles that open and close the Eustachian tube, which regulates pressure in the middle ear.)
+- Popping or fullness in the ears, similar to a Eustachian tube dysfunction (TMD may affect the muscles that open and close the Eustachian tube, which regulates pressure in the middle ear.)

 Several factors contribute to migraine headaches and what triggers them.
 The National Headache Foundation lists factors like stress, caffeine, fatigue, hormones, missing meals, and changes in barometric pressure or altitude as some triggers for headaches.
-Our Lake Forest dentist, Dr. Fondriest suggests one more reason you may be experiencing headaches: TMJ disorder.
+Dr. Fondriest suggests one more reason you may be experiencing headaches: TMJ disorder.

 Many patients who have undergone TMD treatment report less migraine headaches and other reduced symptoms.
-If you are ready to alleviate painful or debilitating migraines, consult our Lake Forest dentist to see if TMJ disorder is triggering your headaches.
+If you are ready to alleviate painful or debilitating migraines, consult with us to see if TM disorder is triggering your headaches.

-Pain from TMD, or TMJ disorder, is notorious for triggering migraine headaches.
+Pain from TMD is notorious for triggering migraine headaches.
 The problem is many people are unaware that they have an oral health problem.
-TMJ disorder symptoms can include a range of problems.
+TMD symptoms can include a range of problems.
 The diverse nature of these symptoms can make it difficult to diagnose.
 Your TMJ expert can check for signs of TMJ disorder which include, teeth grinding and tooth sensitivity as well as the overall health problems listed above.